yceruto/django-ajax/docs/plugin.rst

     <script type="text/javascript" src="{% static 'django_ajax/js/jquery.ajax.min.js' %}"></script>
     <script type="text/javascript" src="{% static 'django_ajax/js/jquery.ajax-plugin.min.js' %}"></script>

-If you want to use a link should include data-ajax="true" as atribute and the options that you want.
+If you want to use a link should include data-ajax="" as atribute and the options that you want.

 .. code:: html